paweljarosz/defarc/README.md

 ## Project related:

-### .load(resource)
+### load(resource)
 Loads a Custom Resource with a JSON dialogue data.
 This function saves this data inside DefArc module for convenience and optimization, so there is no need to provide dialogue (aka conversation) data for every function, that takes it as a parameter.
 This makes this function to be called first a necessity.
 One must provide a proper JSON format data to assure DefArc will parse it correctly.
+Returns `nil`, if there the resource couldn't have been loaded.

 * **PARAMETER:** `resource` (string) - an address of a custom resource containing JSON format dialogue data.
 * **RETURNS:** `dialogue_data` (table) - a loaded table with dialogue data.

 ```
 	local dialogue_data = defarc.load("/assets/dialogue.json")
 ```

-### .create(resource)
+### create(resource)
 Loads a Custom Resource with a JSON dialogue data.
-This function creates and returns an instance of DefArc for a OOP approach.
+This function creates and returns an instance of DefArc for an OOP approach.
 One must provide a proper JSON format data to assure DefArc will parse it correctly.
+Returns `nil`, if there the resource couldn't have been loaded.

 * **PARAMETER:** `resource` (string) - an address of a custom resource containing JSON format dialogue data.
 * **RETURNS:** `defarc_instance` (metatable) - a created instance with dialogue data and all the functions.

 ```
 	local defarc_instance = defarc.create("/assets/dialogue.json")
+	local project_name = defarc_instance.get_project_name()	-- then you can use instance as an "object"
 ```

-### .get_project_name()
+### get_project_name()
 Returns the Project Name of the loaded data.

 * **RETURNS:** `project_name` (string) - a project name